matheus-lmacedo/Pokedex/README.md

 While working on this project, I identified a few areas that needed improvement:

-Component Organization: Initially, the components were somewhat scattered, which made the code harder to maintain.
+Component Organization: The components are somewhat scattered, which made the code harder to maintain.
 I learned the importance of organizing components into smaller, reusable pieces.

 Routing Structure: I had to rethink the routing structure and improve the way I handled navigation between pages.
 It made me realize how important it is to plan out the app’s architecture from the beginning.